-This will provide the user a better understanding of the structure behavior during the dynamic event, such as finding the critical time of the dynamic loading.
+This will provide users a better understanding of the structure behavior during the dynamic event, such as finding the critical time of the dynamic loading.

 Animating the envelopes helps minimizing the amount of information on the screen.
-The user can focus on the most critical regions of the model.
+Users can focus on the most critical regions of the model.

 Local coordinate systems

 Linear or circular lines of constructions for model creations

 Automated commands for model creation such as move, rotate, extrude, copy, attach, subdivide and others